CFN-softbio/VISION/README.md

 ```

-### Configuration Options
+### III.
+Configuration Options
 #### Connection Between Frontend and Backend
 VISION supports three methods for the communication between frontend and backend:

 1. **Local Filesystem (Default)**
    - The simplest option for local testing and development
+   - This is the default setting in this public repository.
+No additional configuration required
    - Data is transferred through files in a shared filesystem
-   - No additional configuration required
-   - This is the default setting in this public repository
    - If the commands become desynced, you can clear the temp folder to resolve it

 2. **SSH Connection**